Lonely People with Power

 Lonely People with Power is the sixth studio album by American metal band Deafheaven, released on March 28, 2025, through Roadrunner Records.
 It was the band's first album since joining the label in 2024.

 Having previously completely abandoned black metal elements on 2021's Infinite Granite, Lonely People with Power saw Deafheaven return to their usual blackgaze sound.
+The album was universally acclaimed by critics, and was named a top-ten release of the year by publications such as Consequence, Decibel, Exclaim!, Kerrang! and The Ringer.
+BrooklynVegan and Metal Injection named it the best album of the year.

-Recording
+Recording and themes

 Like its predecessor Infinite Granite, the album was produced by Justin Meldal-Johnsen.
 It was recorded at EastWest Studios in Hollywood, California.
 It features additional vocal contributions from Boy Harsher's Jae Matthews and Interpol's Paul Banks.
+The album's cover artwork features American former pornographic actress Jenna Haze.